 Some finance students might have trouble with accounting.
 Other students might find derivatives to be a total mystery.
 If you find that you’re getting stuck in much larger topic areas, you might want to step back and try a different approach.

 It might make sense for you to take a few extra accounting classes at your local university in the evening.
 Intermediate accounting is tested very heavily on the CFA exam and you might benefit by taking that class in a traditional university setting.

 You can easily take these classes at night and many employers may be willing to reimburse your tuition costs.
 It might take up more time than you might like, but in the long run, it will benefit you in the exam and in your career.

-The important thing to remember from failing level I of the CFA exam is that your in very good company.
-The CFA Institute reports that it takes an average of 4 years to get through all 3 levels of the CFA exam.
+The important thing to remember from failing level I of the CFA exams is that you’re in very good company.
+CFA Institute reports that it takes an average of 4 years to get through all 3 levels of the CFA exam.
 That means most people fail at least one level of the exam, but still go on to earn the CFA charter.